ValleyAgriculturalSoftware/VAS-Support/_posts/recipes/2014-02-26-adding-a-recipe.markdown

 	| Description | Allows recipe details to be entered (optional). |
 	| Density Factor | Measures the "density" or "fluff factor" of the recipe.
 Displayed as a percentage of total mixer capacity.
 By default, the percentage will be 100% of the mixer capacity when creating a new recipe. |

-	<div class="alert alert-info"><strong>Note:</strong>.
-DM and AF values will be populated automatically once ingredients are added to the recipe.</div>
+	{% infoblock info DM and AF values will be populated automatically once ingredients are added to the recipe. %}

 	**Items noted in pink are required.*